JDS-Industries/v2-documentation/docs/developer-essentials/git-workflow.md

 git push -u origin my-example-feature
 ```

-### When feature is Complete:
+### When Feature is Complete:

-- Open a browser and go to the Github site https://github.com/JDS-Industries/
+- Go to the [GitHub site](https://github.com/JDS-Industries/) and select the project
-- Click on the project you are working where it says "x branches" near the top
+- On the project page, click where it says `x branches` near the top
-- Locate my-example-feature in the list and click the button to create the pull request
+- Locate `my-example-feature` branch in the list and click the button for `New Pull Request`
+- Click the FIRST green button to finish creating the Pull Request.
+DO NOT keep clicking to merge it into master branch.
-- Create the pull request and then you can have other developers review the code if you think that is necessary.
+- Have other developers review the code.
 Anyone can make comments on any line of code.
 - Once you are ready to go live, click the button to merge the pull request into master

 ### Ready to Go Live!: